Richard Carr is both an innovative and creative property developer with a passion for architecture and design.

-Richard’s work now focuses on the commercial and residential development sector; he uses his expertise and experience to maximise the potential for clients, providing added value.
+Richard has worked in the property and hospitality industries for over 30 years and uses his expertise and experience to maximise the potential for clients, providing added value.

-He has owned and run a number of companies and has been Chairman and Chief Executive of a FTSE company in the leisure and nightlife economy, since the early 1980s.
-His first entity began in 1981 with Richard Carr Property.
-His first major success saw him buy a disused warehouse in Bournemouth, gain planning permission and sell for a significant profit to a developer for residential use.
-He repeated the formula many times, buying strategic pieces of property and using his imagination and planning skills to add value.
+His first foray into the world of property began in 1981 with Richard Carr Property, where a major success saw him buy and sell a disused warehouse in Bournemouth, to a developer for residential use.
+He repeated this many times, buying strategic properties and using his imagination and planning skills to add value.

 Whilst running his own property business, Richard Carr expanded into the retail sector with Allied Restaurants PLC.
 Over 10 years he built a business of Counter Service Fast Food Restaurants predominantly in London and the M3 corridor.
 In 1987 the business was floated on the London Stock Exchange (USM) and was sold for £13m to Grand Metropolitan in 1990.
 He then renamed the company Allied Leisure and it took a full listing on the London Stock Exchange.

 Richard became frustrated with the ‘handcuffs’ of running a public company and left Allied Leisure in 1994.
 By then, he had built the very successful ‘Megabowl’ brand and bought the famous Boscombe Academy in Bournemouth, Dorset.
 He re-branded it The Opera House and entered the House Music arena with the ‘Slinky’ brand.
 The Opera House became one of the most successful venues in the country, whilst Slinky became world famous in House Music with events staged around the globe including in Melbourne, Sydney and New York.